springyworks/maxGraph-kos/packages/website/docs/usage/global-configuration.md

 The following objects can be used to configure `maxGraph` globally:

   - `Client`: this is the historical entry point for global configuration, coming from the `mxGraph` library.
-  - `StencilShapeConfig`: introduced in version _0.11.0_.
-This object is used to configure stencil shapes globally.
-  - `GlobalConfig`: introduced in version _0.11.0_.
+  - `GlobalConfig` (since 0.11.0): for shared resources (logger).
+  - `StencilShapeConfig` (since 0.11.0): for stencil shapes.
+  - `VertexHandlerConfig` (since 0.12.0): for `VertexHandler`.

-Notice that the new global configuration elements introduced in version _0.11.0_ are experimental and are subject to change in future versions.
+Notice that the new global configuration elements introduced as version _0.11.0_ are experimental and are subject to change in future versions.

 ## Styles